request/request/README.md

 request.post('http://service.com/upload').form({key:'value'})
 ```

-For `multipart-form-data` we use the `form-data` library by @felixge.
+For `multipart/form-data` we use the [form-data](https://github.com/felixge/node-form-data) library by [@felixge](https://github.com/felixge).
 You don't need to worry about piping the form object or setting the headers, `request` will handle that for you.

 ```javascript
 var r = request.post('http://service.com/upload')